Lev135/bidirectional-instances/examples/README.md

-This folder contains solution for example from "Bidirectional type instances" by Koen Pauwels, Georgios Karachalias, Michiel Derhaeg and Tom Schrijvers (https://arxiv.org/pdf/1906.12242.pdf) by means of type families without any new extension.
+This folder contains solution for example from "Bidirectional type instances" by Koen Pauwels, Georgios Karachalias, Michiel Derhaeg and Tom Schrijvers (https://arxiv.org/pdf/1906.12242.pdf) by means of type families without any new extension and one extra example where only wrapper over standard class is enough.

 However, solution seems too boilerplate.
 It maybe reasonable to realize some extension making this code